akopdev/smart-weather-station/README.md

 - [ ] On-device inference with TFLu
 	- Circuit buffer

-## 0x01 Prepare dataset
+## Prepare dataset

 In order to make training the model easier and reproducible, I wrote a script to download the dataset from Open Meteo through their API.

-Script supports multiple different parameters, like location and date range.
+Script supports multiple parameters, like location and date range.
 To make it more useful, I added a feature to save the data to different formats, like CSV, JSON, and column text, primarily used for debugging.

-The script is pretty straightforward, I decided not to use asyncronous approach, since script is going to be run only in one thread and only single request, it should be fast enough.
+The script is pretty straightforward, I decided not to use asynchronous approach, since script is going to be run only in one thread and only single request, it should be fast enough.

-For both user input and API response validation I used `pydantic` library, with some custom validators, primarily for processing multiple values from the user.
+For both, user input and API response validation, I used `pydantic` library, with some custom validators, primarily for processing multiple values from the user.

 To make a prediction for the rain, we need to convert data that comes as a float,